binjr/binjr/CONTRIBUTING.md

 The project accepts contributions via pull requests to its code repository: https://github.com/binjr/binjr/pulls

-Contributions of new features should be discussed beforehand by opening a discussion thread on the project's site: https://github.com/orgs/binjr/discussions
+Contribution of a new feature should be discussed beforehand by opening a discussion thread on the project's site: https://github.com/orgs/binjr/discussions

-Contributions of no trivial fixes should be logged beforehand in the project's issue tracker: https://github.com/binjr/binjr/issues
+Contribution of a non-trivial fix should be logged beforehand in the project's issue tracker: https://github.com/binjr/binjr/issues